 - Take food – as much as you think you’ll need for the journey.
 There is a restaurant cart, but initially when I went there I was told that there was no food in it (an interesting business model for a restaurant…) but later after asking a couple more times, was told that I could have a cup a soup and bread.
 The cup a soup actually wasn’t that bad – it was lentil flavour – but it didn’t exactly fill me up!

 - Book in advance.
 Because of the layout of the Eastern Express, seats tend to sell out quickly.
-Men and women (who aren’t travelling together) aren’t permitted in the same cabin, so if you are traveling with someone you’ll need to book out a whole cabin or in the seats.
+Men and women (who aren’t travelling together) aren’t permitted in the same cabin, so if you are traveling with someone of the opposite sex you’ll need to book out a whole cabin or seats.

 - Bring earplugs and an eyemask.
 You may well have screaming children in your cabin.
 It’s happened to me in trains all over the world.
 Always be prepared.
 Your roomates may also decide to string fairy lights all over your cabin at midnight while you’re asleep (this legitimately happened to me, I woke up so confused).

 - Bring extra toilet roll for the loo – this is something that you should do in trains all over the world to be fair, but it did run out mid-way through the Eastern Express rail trip!

 I absolutely loved this train, and although I didn’t get to see all that much of Turkey on this trip, it was a fantastic local experience.

 I met some great people, drank lots of delicious Turkish tea and saw some amazing scenery.

 I’d definitely add it to the list of the best rail journeys I’ve taken, and would encourage any keen train traveller to check it out!